Table of Contents

 By the time I finally reached diamond rank for my bard, the following were my win-rate statistics per hero I found myself against.

 As you can see the sample size for a lot of the beta heroes is particularly low, so here my advice may not be the bees knees so to say, but I will give general tips that will help you against those heroes nonetheless.
-I wont be exploring general tips for gameplay, please read the section ‘General Strategy’ for this.
+I won’t be exploring general tips for gameplay, please read the section ‘General Strategy’ for this.

 Barbarian

 Honestly, an absolutely bloody awful matchup that plays against your strengths; able to accelerate faster than you and carries the damage output needed to shut off your armour EARLY.
 Champions, healing, champions, healing, oh, and champions.
 You’re top-decking every guild champion possible with ‘Guild Tale’, making use of bringing others into play with your ability (or purchasing a high defense champion BEFORE your first deck shuffle), squaring off your deck (making your last hand pre-shuffle exactly 5 cards) to make SURE your champions in play don’t miss a deck shuffle, purchasing imperial champions for the 2 healing off of the ‘Imperial Anthem’ card, and so forth.
-Purchasing cards like ‘Taxation’ or ‘Confiscate’ synergise particularly well with your armour to provide 6 healing, and 12 if you manage to pair this with another imperial card.
+Purchasing cards like ‘Taxation’ or ‘Confiscate’ synergise particularly well with your armour to provide 6 healing, and 12 if you manage to pair this with another imperial card such as the ‘Imperial Anthem’ song.

 Skilling each turn to try and whittle away their health as you try and stabilize the amount of incoming damage by having champs soak this up is very important.
 As IGN Scrapforce would say, “you win by not dying”.
 Row punching high damage cards (especially those with discard actions) like ‘Elven Curse’ or ‘Intimidation’ and using your economy that turn to instead purchase a champion or two can help in this process.